krdavidson/pokedex/README.md

 # Pokedex

-Consumes the PokéAPI and displays the original 151 Pokémon.
+Consumes the PokéAPI and displays information about the original 151 Pokémon.

+Developed using Angular, and Tailwind CSS for ease of styling.

 ![Homepage](pokedex/src/app/assets/ex1.png)

 ![Pokemon stats](pokedex/src/app/assets/ex2.png)

 ## Getting Started